WeronikaCzepiela/weather-app-/README.md

 # Chemical Installation iot control

 This application is designed to allow the user to track, control, and manage a single node of a chemical installation.

+I am constantly working on this repository, it is not finished yet.